Best Calorie Counting Apps in Poland 2026: Fitatu, MyFitnessPal, Yazio & Swoodie

 - FatSecret: effectively free; optional, inexpensive Premium.

-- Swoodie: free tier (recipes, calorie logging, Swipe Together, 5 free AI scans); Premium $9.99/month or $39.99/year with a 3-day free trial.
+- Swoodie: free tier (recipes, calorie logging, Swipe Together, 10 free AI scans); Premium $9.99/month or $39.99/year with a 7-day free trial.

 On price alone, Fitatu’s basic Premium is the cheapest.
 Its AI tier (169.99 zł/year) lands close to Swoodie ($39.99/year), which adds recipes, a planner and a couples mode for that money.
+Swoodie Lite is a one-time $9.99 unlock (the whole app minus the AI features), so on total cost of ownership the maths flips.

 Which one should you pick?